Menu

 Our Aim

-All year groups are teaching to ‘mastery’ using the national curriculum objectives.
-We use resources from the National Centre for Excellence in the teaching of Mathematics, which are underpinned by research, to support teaching and learning in school.
-For our yearly overview for each year group we have used the Curriculum Prioritisaton framework provided by the NCETM.
+• The curriculum is planned using the National Curriculum objectives.
+We use resources from the National Centre for Excellence in the teaching of Mathematics (NCETM), which are underpinned by research, to support teaching and learning in school.
+For our yearly overview for each year group we have used the Curriculum Prioritisation framework provided by the NCETM.
 This resource provides coherent sequencing for the primary maths curriculum.
 It draws together the DfE guidance on curriculum prioritisation, with the high quality professional development and classroom resources provided by the NCETM Primary Mastery PD materials.
 Teachers use these resources to inform their planning and teaching.

-How parents can support their children with Mathematics:
+How parents can support their children with Mathematics at home:

 Top